Counter-Strike-16/OpenGoldSrc/docs/glqwcl-readme.txt

 texture options
 ---------------
-The amount of textures used in the game can have a large impact on performance.
-There are several options that let you trade off visual quality for better performance.

 There is no way to flush already loaded textures, so it is best to change these options on the command line, or they will only take effect on some of